 With a new baby, comes the purchase more “stuff” than a mom-to-be ever dreamed necessary, so you will need a lot of storage in your nursery.
 A drawer underneath the cot can be very useful for storing a lot of necessities.

 Wheels enable the cot to be moved around the house easily.
-Usually available on light weight cots only, that quickly become unsuitable to toddler.
-Also, must prevent baby able to move the cot on wheels.
+Usually available on light weight cots only.

-2-3 spindles can be removed from one side of the cot to allow easy access of child in and out the cot.
-This is not a feature of British cot and we do NOT recommend it.
-The cot should be converted to bed if the child able to climb in/out the cot.
+2-3 spindles removable from one side of the cot to allow easy access of child in and out the cot.
+This is not a feature of British cot and not recommend it, prevent possible incident.

-Now you know all basics of the cot bed, but before you start searching for one, have a look at this checklist of things to do first:
+Now you know all basics of the cot bed, before you start search, have a look at the checklist of things to do first:

-Read our mattress guide as well as our advice of safe use of a cot bed, before choose your mattress and to ensure the safest sleeping space for your baby.
+Read our mattress guide as well, before choose your mattress and to ensure the safest sleeping space for your baby.